Government to cut economic forecast over coronavirus

 Outbreak predicted to slow growth to levels not seen since financial crisis

+Minister for Finance Paschal Donohoe: “It is, of course, impossible, at this stage, to accurately predict the economic cost of the outbreak.:

-Minister for Finance Paschal Donohoe signalled that the Government’s economic forecasts will be cut next month as the coronavirus outbreak is predicted to have the potential to slow global growth to levels not seen since the 2008 financial crisis.
+Minister for Finance Paschal Donohoe signalled that the Government’s economic forecasts will be cut next month as the coronavirus outbreak is predicted to have the potential to slow global growth to the lowest levels since the 2008 financial crisis.

 “Our openness and integration into the global economy means that we will inevitably be impacted by the global slowdown,” Mr Donohoe said in a speech at Chartered Accountants Ireland on Wednesday evening.